Reasons Why You Might Have Been Waitlisted

 Why Did I Get Waitlisted?

-• Too few spaces are available.
 There might have been too many students with your particular set of credentials or academic interests.
-The admitted applicants were just slightly better than you in some arbitrary way or applied earlier.
+The admitted applicants were just slightly better than you in some arbitrary way, or applied earlier.

-• You might have been too strong a candidate.
-The college admissions office might have been certain that you would be admitted by a much more prestigious college.
+Believe it or not, colleges sometimes waitlist candidates they assume will choose a more selective school.
 The admissions office might have been concerned about your commitment to enrolling at their college and placed you on a waiting list to determine how keen you are to be accepted.

 Is Being Waitlisted Bad?

 Being waitlisted isn't terrible if you can be patient and have a backup plan.
-Alternatively, you can choose to back out and move on.
+You are certainly not cooked for college.
+You can choose to back out and move on.
 If you were waitlisted by one of your reach schools, you might have already been planning for the alternatives.
 So, usually, being waitlisted isn't bad.

+We sought additional advice from Adam Sapp, Assistant Vice President and Director of Admissions at Pomona College.
 He told us that students should follow up once immediately after being waitlisted or deferred.
-Then they should reach out again each month to check in and share something new and factual each time.
+Then they should reach out again monthly to check in and share something new and factual.
+The process of doing these things to stay top of mind is known as demonstrating interest.

 “Bragging a little is fine.
 There's no penalty for bragging in these follow-up emails.
 Recommit your interest and, of course, keep the follow-ups short.”

 Moses Murphy, Director of Admissions at the University of Vermont, stressed the importance of keeping your grades up.
-He also suggested reaching out to update the school with your most recent grades as they become available and providing additional information about your interest in attending.
+He also suggested reaching out to update the school with your most recent grades as they become available, which you can do with a letter of continued interest.

 Jeff Schiffman added,